surveysolutions/docs/content/headquarters/audio-audit/index.md

 To get audio files:

 - Download the binary data for a template
-- Navigate to the `AudioAudit` folder
+- Navigate to the AudioAudit folder

 To understand files, it is important to note that:

 - Each audio file contains the recording of one interview session.
-These are the same sessions documented in the `interview__actions` file.
+These are the same sessions documented in the interview__actions file.
 A session starts when: either an interview is opened or the tablet wakes up while an interview is open.
 A session ends when: either the interview is closed or when the tablet goes to sleep.
 - File names indicate content.
-The file name consists of : the `interview__id` + audio-audit + the date and time of the interview session.
-For example, FILL IN EXAMPLE HERE
+The file name consists of : the interview__id + audio-audit + the date and time of the interview session.

 If an interview session is longer than 20 minutes, the audio will be split into files that contain at most 20-minute chunks.
 For example, if an interview consists of 34 minutes of continuous interviewing, there will be two audio files: one that covers the first 20 minutes; another that covers the next 14 minutes.